HenryDeLange/WildGuide-spring/README.md

 Manually run the `Build and Publish Spring Docker Image` GitHub Action in order to build and publish the new (_latest_) Docker [image](https://hub.docker.com/repository/docker/mywild/wildguide).

-Switch the container over to the new image. _(The MyWild production environment will automatically switch over to the latest image.)_
+Switch the container over to the new image. _(The MyWild production environment on Azure will automatically switch over to the latest image.)_